 - 15 four folds

 - One six fold accumulator

-Multiples such as these cannot be placed at either betting exchanges or spread betting firms and nor are they a usual feature of parimutuel betting and so for people who like this type of bet a standard, fixed odds bookmaker is the best option.
+Lucky bets are technically multiples, however, multiples such as these cannot be placed at either betting exchanges or spread betting firms and nor are they a usual feature of parimutuel betting and so for people who like this type of bet a standard, fixed odds bookmaker is the best option.
 Such wagers are primarily used for horse and greyhound races, although they can be used for any sport or even a selection of sports.
 It is not uncommon, for example, to try and pick the winner of all four top divisions in English football and combine these in a Lucky 15.

 The thing to note is that because each bet is effectively many bets in one (15, 31 or 63 depending which option you go for) your stake is multiplied by the number of bets.
 So, for example, a £1 Lucky 31 will cost you £31 with £1 on each bet.
 Should just one selection win – a favourite, say, at even money – your return, barring any bookmaker enhancements, would be just £2, meaning an overall loss of £29.
-On the upside, should you get all four selections right in a Lucky 15, even if they were all priced at just evens and were not subject to any bonus for getting all selections right, your return would be £80 and a profit of £65 from your total £15 stake.
+On the upside, should you get all four selections right in a Lucky 15, even if they were all priced at just evens and were not subject to any bonus for getting all selections right, your return would be £80 and a net win of £65 from your total £15 stake.

 One final thing to note is that Lucky 15/31/63 bets can be placed as either a win bet or an each way bet and the latter is a good way to hedge your options if you like the luck of some horses at large odds.

 Example Lucky 15

 Now we know the basics of how these bets work, let us take a look at a real-world example of such a bet and how it might pan out depending on how many legs are successful.
 As noted, whilst these bets are most commonly associated with horse racing, they can be made on any sport and for our example we will look at a bet on four favourites in the Premier League.

 - Crystal Palace to beat Fulham at 11/10